(See also Overview of Pancreatic Endocrine Tumors.)

-A glucagonoma is a pancreatic α-cell tumor that secretes glucagon, causing hyperglycemia and a characteristic skin rash.
+A glucagonoma is a pancreatic alpha-cell tumor that secretes glucagon, causing hyperglycemia and a characteristic rash.
 Diagnosis is by elevated glucagon levels and imaging studies.
 Tumor is localized with CT and endoscopic ultrasound.
 Treatment is surgical resection.

-Glucagonomas are a type of pancreatic endocrine tumor (see Overview of Pancreatic Endocrine Tumors) that arises from the alpha cells of the pancreas.
+Glucagon is a hormone normally secreted by the pancreas when blood glucose levels fall.
+Glucagon simulates glycogenolysis in the liver and thus increases blood glucose.
+Glucagonomas are a type of pancreatic endocrine tumor that arises from the alpha cells of the pancreas.
 Glucagonomas are very rare but similar to other islet cell tumors in that the primary and metastatic lesions are slow-growing: 15-yr survival is common.
 Eighty percent of glucagonomas are malignant.
 The average age at symptom onset is 50 yr; 80% of patients are women.
-A few patients have multiple endocrine neoplasia type 1 (see Multiple Endocrine Neoplasia, Type 1 (MEN 1)).
+A few patients have multiple endocrine neoplasia type 1.

-Because glucagonomas produce glucagon, the symptoms are the same as those of diabetes.
+Because glucagonomas produce glucagon, which raises blood sugar, the symptoms are the same as the symptoms of diabetes.
 Frequently, weight loss, normochromic anemia, hypoaminoacidemia, and hypolipidemia are present, but the most distinctive clinical feature is a chronic eruption involving the extremities, often associated with a smooth, shiny, vermilion tongue and cheilitis.
-The exfoliating, brownish red, erythematous lesion with superficial necrolysis is termed necrolytic migratory erythema .
+The exfoliating, brownish red, erythematous lesion with superficial necrolysis is termed necrolytic migratory erythema.

 Locally applied, oral, or parenteral zinc may cause the erythema to disappear, but resolution may occur after simple hydration or IV administration of amino or fatty acids, suggesting that the erythema is not solely caused by zinc deficiency.